Ever Wondered what are the Pros and Cons of Surrogacy?

-For a surrogate, nothing beats the feeling of giving life to someone else’s family and giving the gift of parenthood to those people.
+For a Surrogate, nothing beats the feeling of giving life to someone else’s family and giving the gift of parenthood to those people.
 Choosing to become a Surrogate is one of the biggest selfless acts that not every woman can do.
-Most women do consider their experience as a surrogate as something wonderful and extraordinary.
+Most women do consider their experience as a Surrogate as something wonderful and extraordinary.

-But you should also know these surrogacy pros and cons before making a final decision to become a surrogate.
-Prospective surrogates should be aware of various benefits and risks that could come as a result of the process.
+But you should also know these surrogacy pros and cons before making a final decision to become a Surrogate.
+Prospective Surrogates should be aware of various benefits and risks that could come as a result of the process.
 One of the main benefits is how rewarding surrogacy can be.
 Giving the biggest gift of life to a family who otherwise would not be able to have a child is very rewarding.

 Basic Surrogate Requirements at Physician’s Surrogacy

-- Be between the ages of 21 and 37 years old
+- Be between the ages of 20.5 and 37 years old

 - Have at least one child of your own